Class Actions Are (Not) Getting Some Appeal in Quebec

 Also, the Court of Appeal also granted leave to appeal in Ameublements Tanguay inc. v.
 Cantin4, a consumer law class action raising the potential lack of a legal relationship between the Plaintiff and the Defendant in relation to the issues in dispute.

-Otherwise, the Court of Appeal has since denied leave to appeal of a judgment authorizing a class action in cases where the legal issue in dispute was amounting to a defense on the merits.5 More recently, leave to appeal of a judgment authorizing a class action was also denied despite the novelty of the issue in dispute and the controversy in the case law nationwide6.
+Otherwise, the Court of Appeal has since denied leave to appeal of a judgment authorizing a class action in cases where the legal issue in dispute was amounting to a defence on the merits.5 More recently, leave to appeal of a judgment authorizing a class action was also denied despite the novelty of the issue in dispute and the controversy in the case law nationwide6.

 It is early to fully grasp the nature of the circumstances or the type of legal issue in which leave to appeal of the authorization judgment could be granted.
 Despite the current trend, it will sure be interesting to see how the Court of Appeal will apply and modulate this test and what could amount to an “exceptional case” in the upcoming years.